radha7696/newsFeedCreation/README.md

 # newsFeedCreation
-Have inserted and fetched data from MSSQL server from tables mentioned in Schema design.
+Have inserted and fetched data from MSSQL server through tables mentioned in Schema design.

 To execute 'newsFeedActions.py' file:
 1) Open VS Code